jmbannon/ytdl-sub/docs/source/guides/getting_started/first_download.rst

 Initial Download
 ================

-Once you have a ``subscriptions.yaml`` file created, you can perform your first download.
+Once you've created :doc:`a subscriptions file <./subscriptions>`, you can perform your first download.
 Access ``ytdl-sub``, navigate to the directory containing your ``subscriptions.yaml`` file.